Apply

 Commitment to Access, Equity, and Inclusion

-The Journal of Health Service Psychology is committed to bias free language in all submissions.
+The Journal of Health Service Psychology is committed to inclusivity and bias-free language in all submissions.
+Manuscripts should include ethical and equity considerations relating to intersecting identities, age, disability, gender, racial and ethnic identity, sexual orientation, and socioeconomic status.
 Manuscripts should clearly frame race and ethnicity as social constructs that exist in a sociopolitical context and are not genetic or biological.
-Bias free language applies to a host of constructs including but not limited to the individual characteristics of age, disability, gender, racial and ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
-Please refer to current APA style guidelines on this topic.
+Please refer to current APA style guidelines on bias-free language.

 Core Practices, General Process, and Guidance